-If you’re arranging clothing in the open out of enjoyment necessity, consider how your favorite retailers display their goods.
+I love to decorate with clothes.
+If you’re arranging clothing in the open out of enjoyment or necessity, consider how your favorite retailers display their goods.
 Merchandising is a commercial art that plays out beautifully in residential settings, as well.
-Stores like Anthropologie, your favorite antique or vintage shop, and others have a completely different vibe than Ralph Lauren or Kate Spade.
+Stores like Freight HHG, Anthropologie, your favorite antique or vintage shop, and others have a completely different vibe than Ralph Lauren or Kate Spade.
 Find a look you love, take pictures, and emulate it in your space.

 Shop the Look

 Here are some of the things I’ve been looking for to display and store in my master bedroom.
-Pro-tip – the adorable macaron boxes are from Dollar Tree!
+The adorable macaron boxes are from Dollar Tree!

 Collecting Things – Decorative Storage

-In my house, there’s very little that is purely decorative.
+In my house, there’s very little that is purely decorative but I love to decorate with useful things.
 With space at a premium, my goal is that everything I use has a hiding place or is beautifully displayed.
 Don’t overlook the fact that things you use regularly as materials or supplies can make beautiful groupings, as well.
 My favorite, of course, is fabrics but when it comes to collecting things, any like objects can be grouped into an installation.

 - Wrapping and shipping supplies